Efficient Contextual LLM Cascades through Budget-Constrained Policy Learning: Experiment Setup and Implementation Details

 \emph{\textbf{LLMs.}} We used 5 different LLMs: Llama-2-7b-chat, Llama-2-13b-chat \cite{touvron2023Llama}, GPT-3.5-turbo, GPT-4, and GPT-4-turbo~\cite{OpenAI2023GPT4TR}.
 These models are of varying sizes (7b, 13b, 154b and 1.76t respectively).
 The Llama models are open-source and run locally on our servers (one A40 GPU for Llama-2-7b and two A40 for Llama-2-13b), while the GPT models rely on commercial APIs.

 \emph{\textbf{Prompt types.}} We employ several prompting schemes to elicit the reasoning abilities of LLMs.
-The full prompts are shown in \cref{app:full_prompts}.
 A prompt generally consists of two parts: the ``content message'' containing the question, and the ``system message'' with additional context.
-The full prompts are given in \cref{app:full_prompts}.

-\begin{itemize} \item The \textbf{plain text prompt} submits the questions to the LLM as the content message (no system message). \item The \textbf{domain expert prompt} feeds information about the question's domain as a system message (\eg ``math solver''), and keeping the user's content message as plain text.
+\squishlist \item The \textbf{plain text prompt} submits the questions to the LLM as the content message (no system message). \item The \textbf{domain expert prompt} feeds information about the question's domain as a system message (\eg ``math solver''), and keeping the user's content message as plain text.

 \item The \textbf{standard few-shot prompt} includes a system message (``Follow the given examples and answer the question'' \cite{wei2022chain}) and the content message, which consists of few-shot examples together with the plain text prompt.
 It tends to improve response accuracy compared to the plain text prompt.